jxnyxan/a4-jennifer-yuan/README.md

 Another challenge was connecting the user interface controls to the game logic so that changing the settings would immediately affect gameplay.

-I used JavaScript's requestAnimationFrame() to create the animation loop and the Canvas API to draw the background, creatures, Pokéballs, and particle effects.

 ## AI Use

 I used ChatGPT to help plan the project, implement the HTML Canvas game, edit JavaScript animation and collision detection logic, troubleshoot errors, and improve the HTML, CSS, and Express implementation.